wp-plugins/design-approval-system/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==

+= Version 1.8 =

+ * Added: Settings Page is now set up for new Roles Extenstion options.
+ * Added: Options to DAS Meta Box for new Roles Extenstion switching "Designer Name", "Client Name" to drop downs and "Client email" to auto fill input to email of the client selected.
+ * Tested: The DAS Plugin, Themes, and extenstions for any bugs against the new (Beta) version of WordPress 3.5

 = Version 1.7 =

  * Fixed: Settings Page is now set up for new theme options.